profile

 THE BREEZER Newsletter

-From the folks at the Batting the Breeze podcast...
-The Breezer is our weekly newsletter where curiosity knows no bounds!
-Spend a few minutes discovering snippets of history and fascinating facts related to the forthcoming week, with a dash of "lots more".
-Thanks, Steve
+Spend a few minutes each week discovering snippets of history and fascinating facts related to the forthcoming week, with a dash of "lots more".

-The greatest diarist of them all might have been Samuel Pepys.
-He lived in extraordinary times.
-Pepys’ enduring legacy derives from the diaries he kept between 1660 and 1669.
+By 1891, De Beers had cornered 90% of the diamond market.
+Rhodes had pulled off a diamond-backed coup within three years and become one of the world’s wealthiest men.
 The Breezer - the joyride for a curious mind: A weekly newsletter from Steve Winduss at the Batting the Breeze podcast.
 Spend a few minutes with me discovering historical snippets and fascinating facts related to the forthcoming week.
-Add to that updates relating to the podcast, a touch of humour and a dash of "lots...
+Add to that updates relating to the podcast, a touch of humour and a dash of "lots more".
+7th...

 READ POST